 Another gem of an extension by YITH, Infinite Scrolling, eliminates the wait users have to endure for a new page to load.
 Instead, they can scroll indefinitely for new items.
 This is useful for quick comparisons of multiple items, as you don’t have to switch between pages.

-To separate yourself from other eCommerce stores, you can also change your settings and add the option for customers to gift wrap the items they have just bought.
+To separate your WooCommerce website from other eCommerce stores, you can also change your settings and add the option for customers to gift wrap the items they have just bought.
 This makes sending gifts convenient and can be beneficial for your business come holiday season.
 The plugin can also be configured to choose between multiple gift wraps.